awsdocs/amazon-lex-developer-guide/doc_source/monitoring-aws-lex-cloudwatch.md

 1. Choose **Metrics**, choose **All Metrics**, and then choose **AWS/Lex**\.

-1. Choose the dimension, and then choose a metric name\.
-Choose **Add to graph**\.
+1. Choose the dimension, choose a metric name, then choose **Add to graph**\.

 1. Choose a value for the date range\.
 The metric count for the selected date range is displayed in the graph\.

 ## Creating an Alarm<a name="aws-lex-cloudwatch-alarms"></a>

-A CloudWatch alarm watches a single metric over a time period that you specify, and performs one or more actions: sending a notification to an Amazon SNS topic or Auto Scaling policy\.
+A CloudWatch alarm watches a single metric over a specified time period, and performs one or more actions: sending a notification to an Amazon Simple Notification Service  \(Amazon SNS\) topic or Auto Scaling policy\.
 The action or actions are based on the value of the metric relative to a given threshold over a number of time periods that you specify\.
-CloudWatch can also send you an Amazon Simple Notification Service \(Amazon SNS\) message when the alarm changes state\.
+CloudWatch can also send you an Amazon SNS message when the alarm changes state\.

 CloudWatch alarms invoke actions only when the state changes and has persisted for the period that you specify\.